Amankumar006/online-learning-plateform/src/documentation.md

 -   **Firebase Authentication:** Secures user accounts and prevents unauthorized access to user-specific data.
 -   **Firestore Security Rules:** Fine-grained access control is enforced using Firestore Security Rules, which define who can read, write, and delete data in specific collections and documents based on authentication status, user ID, and data content.
 The `firestore.rules` file defines these rules.
 -   **Backend Validation:** Server-side validation in the Node.js backend is crucial to ensure data integrity and prevent malicious data from being written to the database, even if frontend validation is bypassed.
-This includes checks like the weekly limit on lesson requests.
 -   **Firebase Admin SDK Privileges:** The Firebase Admin SDK used in the backend has elevated privileges.
 It's essential to ensure that backend endpoints are properly secured and only expose necessary functionality to authenticated and authorized users.
 -   **API Security:** Backend API endpoints should be protected to prevent unauthorized access and potential abuse.
 This involves verifying user authentication tokens and implementing rate limiting where necessary.
 -   **Firebase Storage Security Rules:** Similar to Firestore, Firebase Storage uses security rules to control access to uploaded files.